Vocademy

 Now that we have seen how decibels are used to express power ratios, let's see how they are used to express absolute power levels.
 We have seen that 3 dB is a 2:1 ratio, whether that is 1 watt to 2 watts or 1,000 watts to 2,000 watts.
 However, we can use dB to express an absolute value of watts if the ratio is compared to a fixed value.

 One measure of absolute power is dBm.
-Here we use a fixed reference of 1 mW.
+To express a value in dBm, we use a fixed reference of 1 mW.
 For example, how do you express 2 mW as decibels?
 You can't.
 Decibels always express a ratio of watts.
 However, how does 2 mW compare to 1 mW?
-It's simple, 2 mW is twice the value of 1 mW; it's a 2:1 ratio.
-2 mW is 3 dB greater than 1 mW.
+It's simple: 2 mW is twice the value of 1 mW; it's a 2:1 ratio.
+Recall that a ratio of 2:1 is expressed as 3 dB.
+Therefore, 2 mW is 3 dB greater than 1 mW.
 Let's put a little m next to that to tell everyone that we are using 1 mW as our reference.

 3 dBm